cmusatyalab/gammaray/README.md

   qemu-system-x86_64 disk.raw -cpu kvm64 -cdrom ubuntu-12.04.2-server-amd64.iso
    ```

-8. Using `Manual Partitioning` at the disk setup phase, select the first
+8. Using `Manual Partitioning` at the disk setup stage, select the first
    partition to be used as `ext4` and `mount point '/'`

 9. Then just finish partitioning and continue with the installation procedure